 - Ensure a Good Shoe Fit: Shoes that fit well and have enough room in the toe box can prevent rubbing and blister formation.

-Training for a marathon is an amazing journey, but protecting your feet is essential to reach the finish line strong and pain-free.
+Training for a marathon is an amazing journey, but protecting your feet is essential to reaching the finish line strong and pain-free.
 By taking preventive measures, such as investing in supportive footwear, pacing yourself, strengthening your muscles, and listening to your body, you can reduce your risk of common running injuries and keep your feet healthy throughout your training.

 If you’re dealing with foot pain or want to optimize your foot health for marathon training, visit any of our To Healthy Feet Podiatry locations found in Grand Central, Times Square, Upper East Side and Downtown Manhattan.
-Our expert, award-winning, all female line up of podiatrists and foot and ankle team, specialize in sports injuries and can provide personalized guidance to keep you on track for a successful marathon.
+Our expert, award-winning, all-female lineup of podiatrists and foot and ankle team, specialize in sports injuries and can provide personalized guidance to keep you on track for a successful marathon.
 Let us help you cross the finish line with confidence and comfort—schedule an appointment with us today!
 Call us or contact us if you have any questions.

 FAQ’s